Peri’s Spice Ladle is one year old…

 We’ve got some interesting changes in the pipelines, with many more useful resources, to get everyone with a kitchen and a love for Indian food flavors, churning up home-cooked Indian- inspired meals.

-Peri’s Spice Ladle was started with a notion that while Indian food has a global fan following (which my statistics now show to be true,) there is still some hesitation to cook it at home, perhaps due to a perception of difficult cooking techniques and inaccessible ingredients.
+Peri’s Spice Ladle was started with a notion that while Indian food has a global fan following (which my blog statistics now show to be true,) there is still some hesitation to cook it at home, perhaps due to a perception of difficult cooking techniques and inaccessible ingredients.

 As we offer more informative articles that demystify Indian food, we’ll continue to walk you through all the steps in our recipes, offering easily-available ingredients or substitutions wherever required, while maintaining the essence of Indian flavors.